|PLINTH BEAM WORK PROCEDURE|

 - The thickness and the type of masonry depend on the design of the beams @ plinth tie level.

-- Avoid brickwork below ground level to avoid dampness in plinth.
+- Avoid brickwork below ground level to avoid dampness in the plinth.

 - No masonry should rest on bare soil, but it should rest either on P.C.C. done on well-compacted strata or on plinth/tie beam.